 LENZING

 Lenzing is focusing on sustainability and transparency with its fiber bestsellers: ‘Tencel’, made with ‘Refibra’ technology, and ‘Ecovero’.
-‘Tencel’, Lenzing’s world-renowned fiber, is now even more sustainable due to ‘Refibra’ technology that allows new fibers to be made recycled sources, reducing reliance on natural raw materials.
-It fosters a circular economy for the textile industry, combating the wastage of tons of clothing discarded .
+‘Tencel’, Lenzing’s world-renowned fiber, is now even more sustainable due to ‘Refibra’ technology that allows new fibers to be made from recycled sources, reducing reliance on natural raw materials.
+It fosters a circular economy for the textile industry, combating the wastage of tons of clothing that are discarded every year.

 ‘Ecovero’, made from wood, is an environmentally friendly and traceable viscose fiber.
 Lenzing can identify ‘Ecovero’ fibers in the final product, after the textile process and conversion steps have been completed.
-Hence, retailers and brands can be assured that they are incorporating their sustainability goals and responding to consumer demands for reliabl traceable product origins: a good step towards building stronger customer relationships and, ultimately, achieving better sell-throughs.
+Hence, retailers and brands can be assured that they are incorporating their sustainability goals and responding to consumer demands for reliably traceable product origins: a good step towards building stronger customer relationships and, ultimately, achieving better sell-throughs.

 www.lenzing.com